LLNL/sundials/doc/shared/sunnonlinsol/SUNNonlinSol_API.rst

-.. c:function:: int SUNNonlinSolSetMaxIters(SUNNonlinearSolver NLS, int maxiters)
+.. c:function:: SUNErrCode SUNNonlinSolSetMaxIters(SUNNonlinearSolver NLS, int maxiters)

    This *optional* function sets the maximum number of nonlinear solver iterations.
 This is typically called by SUNDIALS integrators to